 How Common Is Non-Hodgkin Lymphoma?

-- Non-Hodgkin lymphoma (NHL) is the seventh most common cancer in the United States.
+- Non-Hodgkin lymphoma (NHL) is the sixth most common cancer in males and the seventh most common cancer in females in the US.

 - The incidence of NHL increases with age.